bosonweb/working-with-us/making-changes.md

 # Making Changes

 Each Theme we build is built on top of [Startline](https://github.com/ninefortyone/startline).
-When the project is handed over to you the Theme will be under a different name, but it's important to know its foundation.
+When the project is handed over to you the Theme will be under a different name, but it's important to know its foundation. *With this is mind, any code examples in this document that reference startline will need to be replaced with the name of the theme you're working with*

 We base our WordPress Themes off of Startline as it acts as a starting point for themes that use both [Twitter Bootstrap](http://getbootstrap.com/) and [Font Awesome](http://fontawesome.io/).
 It also comes bundled with the [HTML5 Shiv](https://github.com/aFarkas/html5shiv) and [Respond.js](https://github.com/scottjehl/Respond) utilities.
 Therefore it saves us a bunch of work upfront :godmode: